cryptobuks1/paytokensd/docs/API.rst

 * create_bet: ``wager`` and ``counterwager`` args are replaced by ``wager_quantity`` and ``counterwager_quantity``
 * create_issuance: parameter ``lock`` (boolean) removed (use LOCK in description)
 * create_issuance: parameter ``transfer_destination`` replaced by ``destination``
-* DatabaseError: now a DatabaseError is returned immediately if the czarcraftd database is behind the backend, instead of after fourteen seconds
+* DatabaseError: now a DatabaseError is returned immediately if the paytokensd database is behind the backend, instead of after fourteen seconds

 .. _9_32_0: